oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 cd spatial-streaming
 ```

-**Change Docker Path**

-Before proceeding further, please change the path `C:/path/to/spatial-streaming/:/home` in `docker-compose.yml` to the location where you cloned this repo in your system.

 **Start the Kafka broker** (To be run in a separate CMD/Terminal as it should be running in background)

 ```